DarrellRoberts/pokifight_frontend/README.md

 # Pokifight

-This is a game created by myself and Shadoust (eshah64).
+This is a pokemon game created by myself and Shadoust (eshah64).

 We used React.js library in the Frontend and the Express.js framework in the Backend.